The Last Outpost (1935 film): Nomadic footage

 The Last Outpost borrows stock footage from earlier productions, notably Merian C. Cooper's 1925 silent ethnographic documentary Grass—A Nation's Battle for Life.
 The spectacular river-crossing and mountain-climbing scenes are a genuine record, filmed by Cooper, of traditional Bakhtiari migrations in Iran.

 Critical response

+Frank S. Nugent of the The New York Times described the film as "a well-made, if somewhat familiar, melodrama."
+He disagreed with publicity that marketed the film as "another Bengal Lancer", which he stated had been made for a male audience, while The Last Outpost, with the inclusion of a romantic subplot, was aimed at a female audience.
+He expounded on this point with the comment, "The Last Outpost is at its best during those spirited moments at the beginning and the end of the picture when Cary Grant and Claude Rains are upsetting the plans of the Turks or exchanging leaden compliments with the tribesmen.
+It bogs down—from a masculine viewpoint—for long minutes in between when Mr. Grant and Miss Michael go about the sober business of becoming romantically involved.
+It does seem, with all the drawing rooms available, that Paramount could have preserved the Sudan for the sterner things of life."

 Writing for The Spectator in 1935, Graham Greene gave a mixed review, describing the first half-hour of the film as "remarkably good" and the remaining 40 minutes as "quite abysmally bad".
 Greene praised the direction and camerawork of the first part as employing a "fine vigour to present a subject which could not have been presented on the stage", and he praised the acting of both Rains and Grant.
 The second part of the film (after Grant's character descends the mountain pass to Cairo and Rain's character returns to fight the Kurds) Greene described as "padded out [...] by the addition of a more than usually stupid triangular melodrama of jealousy and last-minute rescue".

+Variety provided a largely negative review, and described the film as "a crazy-quilt of melodrama, travelog [sic], history, jungle clips and whatnot."
+It said that although the "central idea of the story is simple and logical enough ... the route taken in fashioning the narrative gets more confusing and tiresome with each successive reel."
+Of the performances, it said, "To Cary Grant, Claude Rains and Gertrude Michael fall the assignment of giving life and conviction to the romantic segment of the plot.
+They all do well by their roles."

+In their December, 1935 edition, Modern Screen gave the film a two-star review, and described it as "a western thriller done up in soldier suits."It went on to say that it had "all the action and every bit of the hocum which used to mark the horse operas of William S. Hart and Tom Mix … a first rate cast, including (Cary) Grant, Gertrude Michael and Claude Rains, is wasted on an outmoded story."